gjermundgaraba/bjaanes.github.io/_posts/2017-05-14-use-cases-for-augmented-reality.md

 Now we are getting into the topic of Industry (with a capital I).
 Training people is hard.
 Training people to do complex tasks is even more difficult.

 Since paper sucks for training material, this has traditionally been solved with video training or hands-on, real world training.
 However, videos are not very interactive, and you won't learn as much.
 Hands-on training can be extremely expensive depending on equipment and personnel requirements.
 Think of repair training for a large plane engine.
-You need to have an engine that is not in use, and you have to get people to where an engine is, and an expert is available.
+You need to have an engine that is not in use, you have to get people to where an engine is, and get a hold of an expert.
 Also, you better not destroy that engine.

 These problems have been partially solved already by VR.
 VR is excellent for training, but it has the problem of removing you from the real world and being a bit more expensive to develop because you need to simulate the entire environment in which the training is happening.

-What I like about AR for training is the prospect of being a lot more flexible and potentially cost-friendly than VR.
+What I like about AR for training is the potential for being a lot more flexible than VR.
 If you have a piece of equipment available, it's stupid to simulate it in a VR world.
 You could instead combine training instructions on top of that real equipment.
 Or if you don't have that piece of equipment you can simulate the whole thing, but perhaps using real world tools during training.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/eVV5tUmky6c" frameborder="0" allowfullscreen></iframe>